Why Do Power Outages Happen?

 Is a Power Outage Likely Where I Live or Work?

-Disasters can strike at any time, anywhere, without warning.
+Disasters can strike at anytime, anywhere, without warning.
 The California Governor’s Office of Emergency Services (Cal OES) encourages all Californians to take simple steps to prepare for emergencies in their homes, businesses, and communities.
 Although power outages are still rare in California, the risk of an outage in certain areas has increased in recent years.
 There are several resources available for determining your exposure to different types of power outages:

 3. Areas more subject to PSPS events – Areas of elevated fire risk shown on the HFTD map are more likely to be subject to PSPS events, although PSPS events can be called anywhere.